ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

-If instead the HTTP response body is not empty, the OTrP/HTTP Client calls a "ProcessOTrPMessage" API (Section 6.2 of {{I-D.ietf-teep-opentrustprotocol}}) to pass the response body to the TEEP Agent associated with the session.
-The TEEP Agent will then pass no data back, or pass back a message buffer.
+If instead the HTTP response body is not empty, the OTrP/HTTP Client calls a "ProcessOTrPMessage" API (Section 6.2 of {{I-D.ietf-teep-opentrustprotocol}}) to pass the response body to the OTrP implementation associated with the session.
+The OTrP implementation will then pass no data back, or pass back a message buffer.

 If no data is passed back, the OTrP/HTTP Client's task is complete, and it can delete its session state, and inform its client (e.g., the application installer) of success.

-If instead the TEEP Agent passes back a message buffer, the OTrP/HTTP Client handles the message buffer as specified in {{send-msg}}.
+If instead the OTrP implementation passes back a message buffer, the OTrP/HTTP Client handles the message buffer as specified in {{send-msg}}.

 ## Handling checks for policy changes